Updated: 3 days ago

 To gain access to intraday data for backtesting purposes, users need to upgrade to a premium subscription.
 With a premium subscription, traders can backtest their strategies using intraday data across various timeframes, making it more suitable for day traders and those who trade on shorter timeframes.

-The good news is that TradingView offers a 30-day free trial for new users, allowing you to test out the platform's backtesting features, including access to intraday data, without any cost.
+The good news is that TradingView usually offers a 30-day free trial for new users, allowing you to test out the platform's backtesting features, including access to intraday data, without any cost.
 This trial period is a great opportunity to explore the benefits of premium features and make an informed decision about upgrading your subscription.

 How Do I Manually Backtest on TradingView for Free?